JiSenHua/ComfyUI-yolov5-face/README.md

 ## Usage

 1. Start ComfyUI.
-2. Add the YOLOv5-face detection node to your workflow.
+2. Add the Yolov5 Face Detect node to your workflow.
 3. Select one of the available models.
 4. Run the workflow to detect faces in your images.